hdShang/arxiv-daily/docs/cs-LG/2025-09-30/papers/250926469v1-diveq-differentiable-vector-quantization-using-the-reparameterizatio.md

 ---
 layout: default
-title: DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick
+title: "DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick"
 ---

 # DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick